Updated 8 May 2026

 Engage Encore EX 6.0 — $130

 Why A-tier: ControlPro polymer composite core with fibreglass-and-grit face.
 Engage's grit surface produces measurable spin in independent testing.
 Solid all-court spec for technical players.
+See full Engage Encore EX 6.0 spec page.

 See on Amazon →